Qigong

-Qigong (/ˈtʃiːˈɡɒŋ/) (Note: Also written as chi kung, chi 'ung, or chi gung, from the Chinese (氣功 (气功, qìgōng, ch'i kung, life-energy cultivation))) is a system of coordinated body-posture and movement, breathing, and meditation said to be useful for the purposes of health, spirituality, and martial arts training.
+Qigong (/ˈtʃiː.ˈɡɒŋ/) (Note: Also written as chi kung, chi 'ung, or chi gung, from the Chinese (氣功 (气功, qìgōng, ch'i kung, life-energy cultivation))) is a system of coordinated body-posture and movement, breathing, and meditation said to be useful for the purposes of health, spirituality, and martial arts training.
 With roots in Chinese medicine, philosophy, and martial arts, qigong is traditionally viewed by the Chinese and throughout Asia as a practice to cultivate and balance the mystical life-force qi.

 Qigong practice typically involves moving meditation, coordinating slow-flowing movement, deep rhythmic breathing, and a calm meditative state of mind.
 People practice qigong throughout China and worldwide for recreation, exercise, relaxation, preventive medicine, self-healing, alternative medicine, meditation, self-cultivation, and training for martial arts.

 Etymology

-Qigong (Pinyin), ch'i kung (Wade-Giles), and chi gung (Yale) are romanizations of two Chinese words "qì" and "gōng" (功).
+Qigong (Pinyin), ch'i kung (Wade-Giles), and chi gung (Yale) are romanizations of two Chinese words "qì" (氣) and "gōng" (功).
 Qi primarily means air, gas or breath but is often translated as a metaphysical concept of 'vital energy', referring to a supposed energy circulating through the body; though a more general definition is universal energy, including heat, light, and electromagnetic energy; and definitions often involve breath, air, gas, or the relationship between matter, energy, and spirit.
 Qi is the central underlying principle in traditional Chinese medicine and martial arts.
 Gong (or kung) is often translated as cultivation or work, and definitions include practice, skill, mastery, merit, achievement, service, result, or accomplishment, and is often used to mean gongfu (kung fu) in the traditional sense of achievement through great effort.
 The two words are combined to describe systems to cultivate and balance life energy, especially for health and wellbeing.

 The term qigong as currently used was promoted in the late 1940s through the 1950s to refer to a broad range of Chinese self-cultivation exercises, and to emphasize health and scientific approaches, while de-emphasizing spiritual practices, mysticism, and elite lineages.

 In the 1957 first edition of "Qigong Therapy Practice" by Liu Guizhen —the first published and publicly available book on qigong—it was noted that qigong was originally used to strengthen the body and promote health and longevity.
 Over time, it evolved into a method for treating diseases.
 The practice involves mastering specific postures and breathing techniques, focusing on restoring the body's natural physiological functions without relying on medication or surgery.
 Maintaining a calm state and focusing on breath control are essential during therapy.
 In the 1982 second edition of the book, the author provided a modern definition of Qigong: "…the training of the body, breath, and mind as a means to cultivate the body's vital energy (Qi), with the aim of preventing illness and prolonging life.
 Based on classical theory, we named this self-exercise method, which focuses on cultivating Qi, 'Qigong'".